getblocklab/block-lab/README.md

 Join The Lab, our free Block Lab Community on Slack.
 The Lab is our real-time home for sharing resources, learning, and making connections.
 [Learn more.](https://getblocklab.com/welcome-to-the-lab/)

 ### Go Pro ###
-Block Lab Pro is coming mid 2019 with power features to take your block building to the next level.
+Block Lab Pro is here, with power features to take your block building to the next level.
 [Learn more.](https://getblocklab.com/block-lab-pro)

 ## Links ##
 * [WordPress.org](https://wordpress.org/plugins/block-lab)